Nareshnkn/NeuronestAI-tasks/README.md

 NeuronestAI Pvt.
 Ltd. - Lead Management System
 Project Overview
-This repository contains the source code for a Lead Management System developed for NeuronestAI Pvt.
-Ltd..
-The system is designed to facilitate efficient management of lead information, offering a dynamic modal for lead creation and a multi-level dropdown for managing dispositions.

 The primary focus of this project is to streamline lead management by providing an intuitive and seamless user experience.